sjinno/normalize-css-z/README.md

 [![documentation](https://docs.rs/normalize-css-z/badge.svg)](https://docs.rs/normalize-css-z)
 [![build status](https://github.com/sjinno/normalize-css-z/actions/workflows/rust.yml/badge.svg)](https://github.com/sjinno/normalize-css-z/actions)

+## Note

+This project is a work in progress, so please watch for a new release and ensure to use the latest version.

 ## Origin

 I struggled to map CSS z-index values to 32-bit floating-point numbers between 0.0 and 1.0 because dividing a large number by another large number, such as `2_147_483_646.0 / 2_147_483_647.0`, does not yield precise results.